-These rough measurements will vary, depending on the number of musicians and the type of instruments in the ceilidh band you select.
+These rough measurements will vary, depending on the number of musicians and the type of instruments in the band you select.
 Your Entertainment Coordinator can discuss the options with you further.

-Providing they can park close to your venue’s performance area, it can take around 60 – 90 minutes for a ceilidh band to unload, set up and perform a vital sound check.
+Providing they can park close to your venue’s performance area, it can take around 60 – 90 minutes for a band to unload, set up and perform a vital sound check.

 Following the ceilidh, the band usually takes around 30 – 60 minutes to pack away and load out.

-What equipment will a Ceilidh Band need?
+What equipment will they need?

-Ceilidh bands usually need the following:
+Wedding Ceilidh bands usually need the following:

 - parking provision, with easy access to the venue